kthsummerschool/kth/index.md

     url: "/detailedSchedule/"
     btn_label: "Read More"
     btn_class: "btn--primary"
-  - image_path: /assets/images/software.png
+  - image_path: /assets/images/info.png
-    alt: "Software requiremnets"
+    alt: "More information"
-    title: "Software requiremnets"
+    title: "More information"
-    excerpt: "List of recommended softwares, plug-ins and packages which are better to be installed before attending the summer school."
+    excerpt: 'More information and contact details can be found here.'
-    url: "/software/"
+    url: "/info/"
     btn_label: "Read More"
     btn_class: "btn--primary"
 ---